Boca do Vento Elevator

 The Boca do Vento Elevator (Elevador da Boca do Vento), is a public elevator in the municipality of Almada, in Portugal.
-Opening to the public in 2000, it was designed by Portuguese sculptor José Aurélio and architects Fidalgo Mineiro, Helena Moreira e Anabela Felícia.
+Opening to the public in 2000, it was designed by Portuguese sculptor José Aurélio and architects Fidalgo Mineiro, Helena Moreira and Anabela Felícia.

 History

 Construction of the elevator began in 1999 and took about a year.
 It was inaugurated in 2000.